 1 The word child or children refers to anyone in RBWO care.
-The terms "youth" or "adolescent" refers to those aged 14 years to 21 years.
+The terms "youth" or "adolescent" "young adult" or "young person" refers to those aged 14 years to 21 years.

 - Safety;

 - Quality of Care;

 - Permanency Support;

 - Family Foster Homes;

 - Child Caring Institutions; and

 - General Administrative Matters.